AnonymousPlanet/thgtoa/guide.md

 ## Windows:

-Now that you had a bunch of activities with your VMs or Host OS , you should take a moment to "cover your tracks".
+Now that you had a bunch of activities with your VMs or Host OS, you should take a moment to "cover your tracks".
 Most of these steps should not be undertaken on the Decoy OS in case of use of plausible deniability.
 This is because you want to keep decoy/plausible traces of sensible but not secret activities available for your adversary.
 If everything is clean then you might raise suspicion.

 ### Diagnostic Data and Telemetry: